-Regardless, a feeling that seems to never fully go away began to surface.
-A feeling I had grown so accustomed to that it took little thought to know what to do next.
-As everyone continued to have the time of their lives, I slowly withdrew from the scene and stepped outside.
+The party was sensational, but as usual, it was only short term.
+A feeling that seems to never fully go away began to resurface.
+I have grown accustomed to this feeling, hence why it only took my subconscious seconds to know what to do next.
+Like a snake slithering away silently, I withdrew from the scene and stepped outside as everyone continued to have the time of their lives.

-As I stood there with the cold winter breeze lightly pressing against my skin, a feeling of peace fell over me.
+As I stood there, with the cold winter breeze chilling my skin, a feeling of peace fell over me.
 I knew that I would just need ten minutes of this bliss before the night would be mine once again.
-Yet this time I was not alone.
 As I stood in the cold winter night, I noticed a man around my age sitting with his legs hanging from the edge of the porch.
-As he looked down at his feet, which he slowly swayed back and forth, I quickly recognized our similar situations.
+As he looked down at his feet, which he swayed back and forth much as a child does on a swing, I recognized our similar situations.

-After a few minutes I began our conversation with a simple hello.
-As we talked there was no secret to why we had ventured off to such an isolated spot.
-We spoke of depression.
-We spoke of anxiety.
-And most of all, we spoke of suicide.
-There was no judgement and there was no stigma.
+After a few minutes, I began our conversation with a simple hello.
+As we talked, there was no secret to why we had ventured off to such an isolated spot.
+We spoke of depression, anxiety, and most of all, we spoke of suicide.
+There was no judgment and there was no stigma.
 We simply spoke our thoughts, and nothing was there to stop us.

-Eventually some of the partiers ventured outside to find their lost friends.
-As they found us sitting on the porch I watched a look of confusion fall over the friend’s face.
-If he was not questioning why his friend was sitting out in the cold, then he was certainly questioning why he was doing so with a stranger.
-I then watched as my new found friend bounded up from the porch with light in his eyes.
-I don’t believe it was entirely fake, yet I do believe his joy was a bit exaggerated to silence the questioning.
+Eventually, some of the partiers ventured outside to find their lost friend.
+As they found us sitting on the porch, I watched a look of confusion fall over their faces.
+If they were not questioning why their friend was sitting out in the cold, they certainly must have been questioning why he was doing so with a stranger.
+I then watched as my newfound friend bounded up from the porch with light in his eyes.
+I don’t believe it was entirely fake, yet I do believe his joy was a bit exaggerated in order to silence their questioning thoughts.

-As they bounded away, back into the party, I was alone once again.
-Yet this time I felt better.
+As they jumped away, back into the party, I was alone once again.
+Surprisingly, I felt better.
 I felt fuller.
-This surprised me; normally it took a bit longer to get back to the level of happiness I was now at.
-So, with my tank restored I got up and walked myself back into the warm, exotic Christmas party I had so quickly left.
+Normally it took a bit longer to get back to this level of happiness, but for some reason, my tank seemed to be refilled.
+Therefore, my next decision was simple, it was time to slither back in the exotic New Years’ atmosphere.

 Image credit: psychotherapynetworker.org